 Extraordinary performance reviews

 But first, let’s talk about the problem with traditional performance reviews.
-Already mentioned is that it focuses mostly on hard, tangible targets.
+As mentioned, they focus mostly on hard, tangible targets.
 When you meet the numbers, whatever it takes, you get a good review and are rewarded generously.
-When you behave ethically and do the right thing, but miss the targets, even slightly, you get punished.
+When you behave ethically and do the right thing but miss the targets, even slightly, you get punished.

 Uber is an extreme example, but they are far from isolated cases.
-They were just unfortunate to have someone with enough courage to speak up and uncover the scandal.
-In most companies, it’s accepted and allowed by the majority of the employees, who are too afraid to speak up.
+It was unfortunate that they had someone with enough courage to speak up and uncover the scandal.
+In most companies, it’s accepted and allowed by most employees, who are too afraid to speak up.

-But there’s a far bigger issue with performance reviews, closely linked to the field of psychology and the birth of positive psychology.
-Traditionally, psychology focused on looking for problems, until Martin Seligman, at the turn of the century suggested that in turn, it should focus on human strengths.
+But there’s a far more significant issue with performance reviews, which are closely linked to the field of psychology and the birth of positive psychology.
+Traditionally, psychology focused on looking for problems until Martin Seligman, at the turn of the century, suggested that, in turn, it should focus on human strengths.

 He realized that the more you look for problems, the more you will find.
-This is extremely demotivating as inherently we all strive to be good.
+This is extremely demotivating, as we all strive to be good inherently.
 Constantly hearing how what we are doing is not good enough is not exactly a recipe for a highly motivated team.

-With the birth of positive psychology, which was a radical shift in the right direction, the focus shifted to looking at strengths and enabling individuals.
-The results were extraordinary performance.
+The birth of positive psychology was a radical shift in the right direction.
+The focus shifted to identifying strengths and enabling individuals, which resulted in extraordinary performance.

 How to Cultivate an Extraordinary Performance Culture

-Leveraging the field of positive psychology, here are 5 ways to nurture extraordinary performance:
+Leveraging the field of positive psychology, here are five ways to nurture extraordinary performance:

 1. Focus on behaviours, not targets